 “Employee engagement is key.
 Everybody from the CEO down is an employee.
 Everyone … is engaged in the safety management process.
 If you don’t engage all employees, you don’t have a prayer at becoming a world-class company, in safety or in business.” — Michael S. Deak, Corporate Director, Safety and Health, Compliance Process Safety and Fire Prevention, E.I.
 DuPont De Nemours & Co.

 Companies should engage their workers in safety procedures through periodic and continuous communication of core values, their inclusion in incident investigations, and their participation in audit teams, etc. If they see senior management who walks the talk when it comes to implementing and following HSE processes, this trickles down to the actual construction site with people taking ownership of their responsibilities and taking accountability for their mistakes.

 7. Encourage an active and open dialogue

 “Managers who provide regular updates and encourage open discussions to help employees better understand the company’s overall goals and their own role in helping to achieve these objectives.” — Robert Hosking, Executive Director, OfficeTeam

-Keeping an active and open dialogues makes it easy for employees to talk about health, safety and environmental concerns in the construction site.
+Keeping an active and open dialogue makes it easy for employees to talk about health, safety and environmental concerns on the construction site.
 Workers will have no qualms about reporting hazards right away and identifying potential issues that management may have missed.